samlin001/asd-codelabs/codelab1/README.md

-# Set Up A System Development Environment on The Cloud
+# Set Up a System Development Environment on the Cloud
 In this code lab, you will learn how to create a virtual machine on Google Cloud Platform(GCP) and access it by Chrome Remote Desktop(CRD) for Android system development.